-Before cars became as complex as they are now, the thought of doing your own maintenance was quite reasonable.
-However, due to the technical advancement by car manufacturers, routine car servicing is much more involved than in the past.
-In most cases, it is best left to professional technicians.
+Before cars became as complex as they are now, the thought of doing your maintenance was quite reasonable.
+However, due to the technical advancement by car manufacturers, routine car servicing is much more involved and best to leave to a professional.

 Check the garage out first before booking your service

-Your car needs to be professionally serviced by a garage using trained and trustworthy technicians.
-This is in the interest of your safety and your car’s health.
+Your car needs to be professionally serviced by a garage using trained and trustworthy technicians in the interest of your safety and your car’s health.

-Choose a garage that has a reliable reputation, combined with a good pricing policy.
+Choose a garage that has a reliable reputation and fair pricing policy.
 A lot of garages will be able to give you a fixed price for the service.

 Always ask the garage to supply a schedule of the service before starting work, and get an itemised bill afterwards.

 When being serviced it’s quite common for something to be found wrong with the car, that neither you or the garage were expecting.
-What is important is the garage doesn’t carry out any additional work without first informing you of the additional costs and getting your approval.
+What is essential is the garage doesn’t carry out any additional work without first informing you of the other costs and getting your approval.

 Does your car need an interim service or full service?

-When booking your car in for the service you will normally be arranging for an interim service or a full service.
-Where the car is in its life cycle will dictate interim or full.
+When booking your car in for the service, you will typically arrange for an interim service or a full service.

 Before the service

-The garage may offer a fixed price for the service, but if something is found that needs attention and is not included in the service, this may cost you dearly.
+Most garages offer a fixed price for the service, but beware if they find something not covered in the service price it may cost you dearly.

 - Empty windscreen washer bottle.
-If you let the garage fill it up, you may be surprised how much you are charged.
+If you let the garage fill it up, you may be surprised at how much they charge you.
 A bottle of screen wash may cost the equivalent of an OK bottle of Champagne from your local supermarket.

 Don’t get conned by a dodgy garage

-There are many competent and trustworthy places to have your car serviced, but beware of the unscrupulous garages who will claim that significant work needs to be carried out when it clearly doesn’t.
+There are many competent and trustworthy places to have your car serviced but beware of the unscrupulous garages who will claim that significant work needs doing when it doesn’t.

 Be careful if your car has a manufacturer’s warranty

-In order to be certain a manufacturer’s warranty will be honoured, you may need to take your car to a main franchised dealer for servicing and maintenance.
+To make sure the manufacturer continues to honour a warranty, you may need to take your car to a main franchised dealer for servicing and maintenance.

-Since the introduction of the Block Exemption Law (2003), motorists who have a manufacturer’s warranty are not restricted to use only the main dealer for servicing.
-This means the work could be carried out by an independent garage, which could cost less.
-However you must be confident the the garage you use would be able to fully comply with the manufacturer’s onerous service schedule.
+However, motorists who have a manufacturer’s warranty are not restricted to use only the main dealer for servicing.
+The work could be carried out by an independent garage, which could cost less.